Priya is pursuing her undergrad in Law and Business Administration. She loves translated books, world cinema and French chic.

 Sour and a bit disgusting confession on behalf of all college students: we don’t normally take a bath in the morning.
 We simply jump right out of bed and to class.
-Obviously our parents are some hundreds of kilometers away and there is no one instructing us to take a bath in the morning anymore.
+Obviously, our parents are some hundreds of kilometres away and there is no one instructing us to take a bath in the morning anymore.
 So do not be surprised to have people smelling like a perfume store, though at least they had the courtesy to spray perfume, albeit the fact that the enthusiasm for the same was a little too much.
 And then there are people stinking like the garbage bin placed outside our hostel; repulsive enough to drive away traffic by their very presence.
 So there I have laid down two types of people you have probably encountered.

 More on Student Life

 - 8 Dirty Secrets of College Life